 It's always good to have spare keys just in case.
 But your home could be at risk if they end up in the wrong hands.

 Having the right house insurance in place can give you peace of mind.
-It’s good to know that if something bad does happen to your home or your possessions, you’ll be covered for your losses.
+It’s good to know that if something bad does happen to your home or your possessions, you're covered for your losses.

 But having made the effort to get the right policy in place, don’t undo all your hard work by making a basic mistake that can invalidate your cover.